Skip to main content

 Application Deadline: N/A

-Students who have just finished grades 6-12 will gain a first-hand look at the world of music production through hands-on audio engineering study and work.
+Students in grades 6-12 will gain a first-hand look at the world of music production through hands-on audio engineering study and work.
 They’ll learn how to use industry-standard software, as well as practice creative and technical skills under the guidance of industry professionals in a live setting.
 There are scholarships available for this program.

 Application Deadline: N/A